acri-nb/EV-Deconvolution/README.md

 # EV-Deconvolution

-This repository contains the code used for the analyses, simulations, and figures presented in **[Paper Title]**.
+This repository contains the code used for the analyses and figures presented in **ADD OUR PAPER LINK HERE**.

 The project focuses on evaluating and applying multiple **cell-type deconvolution methods**, including simulations with variable sequencing depth and a clinical application to colorectal cancer (CRC) data.